jin/rules_maven/README.md

 - [ ] migration script from gmaven_rules
 - [ ] srcjar support
 - [ ] authentication
-- [ ] support more packaging types than just aar,jar, and bundle
+- [ ] support more packaging types than just aar, jar, and bundle

 ## Known issues